NOC-OI/git-novice-old/_episodes/09-conflict.md

 {: .output}

 To finish merging,
-we add `aberpubs.csv` to the changes being made by the merge and then commit:
+we add `places.csv` to the changes being made by the merge and then commit:

 ~~~
-$ git add aberpubs.csv
+$ git add places.csv
 $ git status
 ~~~
 {: .language-bash}